 Flame King – YSNHT500 RV Or Trailer Mounted BBQ

-I’m partial to the Flame King because I own one.
-What I love about it is the portability.
+I’m partial to the Flame King because I just love the portability.
 You can mount it to your RV, or use the tabletop stand.
 It’s large enough to grill for four guests, and rugged enough to bang around our fifth wheel basement storage compartment.

-Comes with a bracket to mount right onto the side of your motorhome, RV or trailer so you can have a cookout wherever you are!
-You can purchase a connection kit to tap it into your RV propane system. say goodbye to wasteful disposable propane bottles!
+The Flame King comes with a bracket to mount right onto the side of your motorhome, RV or trailer so you can have a cookout wherever you are.
+You can purchase a connection kit to tap it into your RV propane system.
+Now you can say goodbye to wasteful disposable propane bottles.

-Convenient motorhome compatible gas grill w/ 12,000 BTU includes an adjustable flame controller, upper grill deck, and 214 square inches of grilling surface
+This convenient motorhome and travel trailer portable gas grill has a 12,000 BTU output.
+Flame King includes an adjustable flame controller, upper grill deck, and 214 square inches of grilling surface

 Budget priced at less than $100, you can’t beat the Flame King value.